jujucollins/google-homepage/README.md

-The purpose of this project is to deconstruct an existing web page and rebuild it.
+The purpose of this project is to deconstruct an existing web page and rebuild it..